PhD-Toolbox-course/2018_PhD_Toolbox_course/Presentations/Day4/versionControl/PITCHME.md

 <br>
 <br>
 <br>
-<center>This lesson is a basic introduction to version control</center>
+<center>This lesson is a basic introduction to version control with RStudio</center>

 ---